-2 Opening a Word document.
-Once you've created some Word

-Word as a separate step.
-Just open an existing Word document, and then, from the list of files, choose a Word document.
+• Opening a Word document.
+Once you've created some Word documents, this method is fastest of all, since you don't have to start Word as a separate step.
+Just open an existing Word document, and Word starts itself.
+Try going to Start \rightarrow My Recent Documents, and then, from the list of files, choose a Word document.
 You can also double-click the document's icon on the desktop or wherever it lives on your PC.

-Word starts itself.
-Try going to Start → My Recent Documents, and features, then pick up a copy of Windows XP: The Missing Manual, Second Edition or Windows Vista: The Missing Manual.
+If you need to get familiar with the Start menu, Quick Launch toolbar, and other Windows features, then pick up a copy of Windows XP: The Missing Manual, Second Edition or Windows Vista: The Missing Manual.